What Is a D-Xylose Absorption Test?

-If your intestines are not absorbing D-xylose properly, your doctor may want to administer this test to determine if you are suffering from a malabsorption syndrome.
-This is caused when your small intestine—which is responsible for most of your food digestion—is unable to absorb sufficient nutrients from your daily diet.
+The D-xylose absorption test is not commonly done.
+However, one instance when your doctor may prescribe this test is when earlier blood and urine tests show that your intestines are not absorbing D-xylose properly.
+In this case, your doctor may want you to carry out the D-xylose absorption test to determine if you have malabsorption syndrome.
+This is caused when your small intestine, which is responsible for most of your food digestion, can’t absorb sufficient nutrients from your daily diet.
 Malabsorption syndrome can cause symptoms such as weight loss, chronic diarrhea, and extreme weakness and fatigue.

 Your doctor may advise you to stop taking medicines such as indomethacin and aspirin prior to your test, as these can interfere with the results.

 You should not eat or drink anything except water for eight to 12 hours prior to the test.
 Children should avoid eating and drinking anything but water for four hours prior to the test.

 The test requires both a blood and urine sample.
 Your healthcare provider will ask you to drink 8 ounces of water containing 25 grams of D-xylose sugar.
 Two hours later, they’ll collect a blood sample.
 You’ll need to give another blood sample after another three hours.
 After eight hours, you’ll need to give a urine sample.
 The amount of urine you produce over a five-hour period will also be measured.